ccrma/webchuck/README.md

 ## Building

 Clone this repository and install npm dependencies.
+You'll need to make sure you have [Node](https://nodejs.org) installed.

 ```
 git clone https://github.com/ccrma/webchuck.git
 npm install
 ```

-Then build by running
+Then build WebChucK by running

 ```
 npm run build
 ```

-### Testing
+## Testing

 After you've built WebChucK, serve this repository using your local server.
 Then open `./test/index.html` in your browser.